arangodb/docs/3.11/aql/fundamentals-syntax.md

 Note that quoting the name with `"` or `'` is not possible for collections as they cannot be string literals in quote marks.

-### Collection names

-Collection names can be used in queries as they are.
-If a collection happens to have the same name as a keyword, the name must be enclosed in backticks or forward ticks.

 For information about the naming constraints for collections, see [Collection names](../data-modeling-collections.html#collection-names).

-AQL currently has a limit of up to 256 collections used in one AQL query.
-This limit applies to the sum of all involved document and edge collections.

 ### Attribute names